Chevrotain/chevrotain/packages/website/docs/tutorial/step4_fault_tolerance.md

 Just being able to continue parsing is not enough, as "someone" probably expects a returned value from the sub-rule we have recovered from.

-By default **undefined** will be returned from a recovered rule, however this should most likely be customize in any but the most simple cases.
+By default **undefined** will be returned from a recovered rule; however, this should most likely be customized in any but the most simple cases.

 Customization is done during the definition of the grammar [RULE](https://chevrotain.io/documentation/11_1_1/classes/CstParser.html#RULE).
-The third parameter(**config**) may contain a **recoveryValueFunc** property which is a function that will be invoked to produce the returned value in case of re-sync recovery.
+The third parameter (**config**) may contain a **recoveryValueFunc** property, which is a function that will be invoked to produce the returned value in case of re-sync recovery.

 ## Types Of Recovery Strategies

-- Single Token insertion/deletion and repetition re-sync are "in rule" recovery strategies.
+- Single Token insertion/deletion and repetition re-sync are "in-rule" recovery strategies.
-- General re-sync Recovery is a "between rules" recovery strategy.
+- General re-sync recovery is a "between-rules" recovery strategy.

-The main difference is that "in-rule" recovery fixes the problem in the scope of a single rule without changes to the parser's rule stack and the parser's output will still be valid.
+The main difference is that "in-rule" recovery fixes the problem in the scope of a single rule without changes to the parser's rule stack, and the parser's output will still be valid.

-But "Between Rules" recovery will fail at least one parsing rule (and perhaps many more).
+But "between-rules" recovery will fail at least one parsing rule (and perhaps many more).
-Thus the latter tends to "lose" more of the original input, may potentially causes invalid output structure (e.g: partial CST structure) and require additional definitions (e.g: what should be returned value of a re-synced rule?).
+Thus the latter tends to "lose" more of the original input, may potentially cause invalid output structure (e.g. partial CST structure), and require additional definitions (e.g. what should be the returned value of a re-synced rule?).